 Sierra joined Watsi on December 8th, 2014.
-One year ago, Sierra became the 4518th member to automatically support a new Watsi patient every month.
-Since then, 1,483 more people have become monthly donors!
-Sierra's most recent donation traveled 8,500 miles to support Gian, a six-year-old from Kenya, to fund clubfoot treatment and go on to achieving big dreams.
+Three years ago, Sierra joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Sierra's most recent donation traveled 8,500 miles to support Moses, a very bright student from Kenya, to fund clubfoot treatment and go on to achieving big dreams.